Pipe Area, Velocity, Slope, Friction, Manning-Style Concepts, and Travel Time

 Gravity Sewer Flow Basics

 Gravity sewers normally flow partly full.
-The pipe is not supposed to act like a pressurized force main during ordinary operation.
-On the exam, full-pipe or consistently high-depth conditions usually point to surcharge, inadequate capacity, a downstream obstruction, or excessive wet-weather flow.
+The pipe is not supposed to act like a pressurized force main during ordinary operation; design typically keeps depth at or below about half to three-quarters full at peak flow so air can move and the pipe has reserve capacity.
+On the exam, a pipe running full or at consistently high depth points to surcharge, inadequate capacity, a downstream obstruction, a root mass or grease blockage, or excessive wet-weather flow.

 - Q = flow, usually in cubic feet per second (cfs)